 Ethos.
 The uniqueness of St Jo’s is shaped by its ethos, combining Christian values with a distinctive approach to supporting and nurturing children individually within a friendly, family environment.
 Along with the pursuit of excellence, this approach is reflected in all aspects of life at the College – academic, sporting, spiritual and cultural.

 Developments.
-December 2019 saw the reopening of the College Chapel following a £750K upgrade.
+Among the handsome, varied buildings on campus, the school boasts a striking, post-industrial Sixth Form Centre, newly refurbished for the 2024–25 academic year, and a colourful, curving Prep School building with maltings-style windcatcher towers.
+The College’s Technology Centre caters for Engineering, while award-winning sports pitches, floodlit AstroTurf, sports hall and fitness suite serve PE, Games and recreational sport.
+The College's mid-century modern Chapel received a £750K upgrade in 2019.
 During the refurbishment, a new meeting space was created – The ARC, named after the school’s three core values, Aspiration, Respect and Confidence.
-The Pavilion, with dual-aspect views over the sports fields, also opened that year.
+The dual-aspect Pavilion also opened at that time.
 It supports the school’s move to four performance sports: rugby, cricket, football and netball.
-New cricket nets were installed and an indoor cricket training facility updated.
+New cricket nets were also installed and an indoor cricket training facility updated.

 ISI Inspection.
 St Joseph’s College was top rated by the Independent Schools Inspectorate for EYFS, Prep School, Senior School, Sixth Form and Boarding.
 ISI rated the school 'Excellent' across both mandatory inspection judgement areas: the quality of pupils’ achievement and the quality of pupils’ personal development.
 St Joseph’s was commended for academic achievement, teacher subject knowledge, and student study skills, self-discipline and social awareness.
 The school also met all requirements on its Compliance Inspection in 2023.